Faculty & Staff

 Valparaiso University, B.S. — Elementary Education with major in Social Science and minor in Fine Arts

 Len’Mana has more than 45 years in education with experience in coordinating educational programs and designing curriculum.
 These years include her experience as Assistant Professor in the Dept. of Education at Pacific Lutheran University and Western Oregon State University and, most recently, more than 27 years coordinating programs and working with curriculum design for GSSU.
 Len’Mana designs and presents workshops for the continuing education of our school staff and parenting teams.
 She is also a teacher of visual arts, language arts, social science, math, cultural and research studies, children’s literature, and spiritual studies.
-She is presently teaching Secondary math and Algebra.
+She is presently teaching secondary math, algebra, social science, language arts, and Jr High levels.

 She has more than 10 years of counseling and advising with additional experience in business, art, music, and writing.
 She is a published author of professional literature in her field.
 Len’Mana is also an ordained human-rights minister, a teacher at the University of Ascension Science and The Physics of Rebellion, an accomplished artist, a member of the Bright and Morning Star 50-voice choir, and plays the harmonium, tambura, piano, flute, and piccolo.